tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_linear/README.md

 Schema for SF 100 and 10000 are a little different.
 Compared to SF100, SF10000 removes email and language in Person vertex, thus SF10000 does not have query bi1.
 SF10000 replaces joinDate in WorkAt with creationDate, so ic5 is different for SF 100 and 10000.

 Use main.sh to parse the queries.
-The script also loads functions: install, drop and run Usage for main.sh:
+The script also loads three functions: install, drop and run

+Usage for main.sh:
-* main.sh -h for help message.
+**main.sh -h** for help message.
-* main.sh <queries> <scale_factor>
+**main.sh [queries] [scale_factor]**
 * queries, queries to parse, default is *.gsql
 * scale factor, default is 10000
-  * to parse ic queries for SF 10000: source main.sh ic*
-  * to parse all queries for SF 100: source main.sh * 100
+to parse ic queries for SF 10000: source main.sh ic* to parse all queries for SF 100: source main.sh * 100

 ```bash
 # to parse all queries for SF 10000.